-Background: We tried to understand whether or not there is a significant relationship between cholelithiasis and parameters of the metabolic syndrome.
+Background: We tried to understand whether or not there is a significant relationship between cholelithiasis and cholecystectomy and plasma lipids.

-Methods: The study was performed in Internal Medicine Polyclinics on routine check up patients.
+Methods: The study was performed in the Internal Medicine Polyclinics on routine check up patients.
 All cases with cholelithiasis or already performed cholecystectomy for cholelithiasis were put into the first group and age and sex-matched control cases were put into the second group.

-Results: One hundred and fourty-four cases either with cholelithiasis or already performed cholecystectomy for cholelithiasis were detected among 3.437 cases, totally (4.1%).
-One hundred and sixteen (80.1%) of them were female with a mean age of 53.6 years.
-Obesity was significantly higher (54.8% versus 43.7%, p<0.01) and normal weight was significantly lower (7.6% versus 18.0%, p<0.01) in the cholelithiasis group, and the mean body mass indexes (BMI) were 31.0 versus 28.9 kg/m2 in them, respectively (p<0.01).
-Probably parallel to the higher mean BMI, prevalences of hypertension (26.3%)

-versus 13.1%, p<0.001) and hypertriglyceridemia (25.0% versus 18.0%, p<0.05) were also higher in the cholelithiasis group, significantly.
-On the other hand, hyperbetalipoproteinemia was significantly lower in the cholelithiasis group with unknown reasons (9.7% versus 18.0%, p<0.05).

-Conclusions: Cholelithiasis is a common pathology in society and nearly four-fold more frequent in women, particularly in their fifties.
-There are significant relationships between cholelithiasis and parameters of the metabolic syndrome including female predominance, elder age, BMI, obesity, hypertension, and hypertriglyceridemia.
-On the other hand, the significantly lower prevalence of hyperbetalipoproteinemia in the cholelithiasis patients should be researched with further studies.
+Results: One hundred and forty-four cases either with cholelithiasis or already performed cholecystectomy for cholelithiasis were detected among 3,437 cases, totally (4.1%).
+One hundred and sixteen (80.1%) of them were females with a mean age of 53.6 years.
+Obesity was significantly higher (54.8% versus 43.7%, p<0.01) in the cholelithiasis group, and the mean body mass indexes were 31.0 versus 28.9 kg/m2 in them, respectively (p<0.01).
+Prevalence of hypertension (26.3% versus 13.1%, p<0.001) and hypertriglyceridemia (25.0% versus 18.0%, p<0.05) were also higher in the cholelithiasis group, significantly.
+On the other hand, hyperbetalipoproteinemia was significantly lower in the cholelithiasis group (9.7% versus 18.0%, p<0.05).
+Conclusions: There are significant relationships between cholelithiasis and parameters of the metabolic syndrome including age, female sex, obesity, hypertension, and hypertriglyceridemia, so cholelithiasis may also be found among the terminal consequences of the metabolic syndrome.
+On the other hand, cholelithiasis may actually be a natural defence mechanism of the body to decrease amount of cholesterol absorbed via decreasing amount of bile acids secreted during entrance of food into the duodenum since cholelithiasis and cholecystectomy may lower the low density lipoprotein cholesterol in the plasma.

-Key words: Cholelithiasis, metabolic syndrome, obesity, hyperbetalipoproteinemia
+Key words: Cholelithiasis, cholecystectomy, metabolic syndrome, low density lipoprotein cholesterol